Arrest by Florida Highway Patrol

-Established in 1939, the Florida Highway Patrol was created when then Governor Fred P. Cone, sitting as a member of the Executive Board of the Department of Public Safety, made a motion to establish the Florida Highway Patrol (FHP).
+Established in 1939, the Florida Highway Patrol was created when Governor Fred P. Cone, a member of the Executive Board of the Department of Public Safety, made a motion to establish the Florida Highway Patrol (FHP).

-Today, the FHP is authorized for 1,946 sworn positions and a total of 2,475 full-time employees.
+Today, the FHP is authorized for more than 1,900 sworn positions and 2,475 full-time employees.

 Attorneys for Florida Highway Patrol Cases in Tampa, FL

-If you were arrested for DUI by a trooper with Troop C of the Florida Highway Patrol in the Tampa Bay area then contact an experienced criminal defense attorney at Sammis Law Firm, P.A.
+If you were arrested for DUI by a trooper with Troop C of the Florida Highway Patrol in the Tampa Bay area, contact an experienced criminal defense attorney at Sammis Law Firm, P.A.

-We fight cases in Hillsborough County and the surrounding areas of Hernando County, Pinellas County, Pasco County, and Hernando County, FL.
+Our criminal defense attorneys fight cases in Hillsborough County and the surrounding areas of Hernando County, Pinellas County, Pasco County, and Hernando County, FL.
+We help clients charged with both felony and misdemeanor traffic crimes, including DUI, reckless driving, DWLS, racing, and fleeing to elude.

 Contact us today for a free consultation to discuss your case.
 Call (813) 250-0500.